 Support for Children with Special Educational Needs

-Children under the age of six can avail of specialized teachers coming to their homes or a kindergarten if their parents are working.
-They can then join a primary school and receive an Individual Educational Plan (IEP) adapted to their learning needs.
+Children under the age of six can access specialized teachers at their homes or attend a kindergarten if their parents are working.
+They can then enroll in a primary school and receive an Individual Educational Plan (IEP) tailored to their specific learning needs.

-For example, it can include specific learning tools or special exam conditions.
-Children also receive a plan at the end of school to help them transition into adulthood.
-Schools with special education are available in the major cities in Portugal, where there are facilities for children who have hearing or visual impairments or developmental disabilities.
+For instance, the IEP may include specific learning tools or special exam conditions.
+Children receive a transition plan at the end of their schooling to help them move into adulthood.
+Schools with special education services are available in major cities across Portugal, equipped with facilities for children with hearing or visual impairments and developmental disabilities.

-Furthermore, specific organizations can provide additional support.
-For example, (CADIn) is a non-profit organization that helps families whose children have neurodevelopmental disorders.
+Moreover, various organizations provide additional support.
+For example, CADIn, a non-profit organization, assists families with children who have neurodevelopmental disorders.

 Changing Schools in Portugal